hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/09_THE_SCHOOL_OF_MODERATION.md

 val.
 The Moderates too, were afraid to co-operate with Mr. Tilak.
-In spite of these circumstances, the Shivaji festival has become a permanent feature of the pubHc life of Maharashtra ; at times it has been cele- brated even beyond the bounds of the Bombay Presi- dency, — in Bengal and in Japan.
+In spite of these circumstances, the Shivaji festival has become a permanent feature of the public life of Maharashtra ; at times it has been cele- brated even beyond the bounds of the Bombay Presi- dency, — in Bengal and in Japan.
 It will ever remain a permanent source of inspiration to the people.